Healthcare Technology Trends 2019

 #3 Cloud Computing

 Data collection and record keeping are an integral part of healthcare, and historically, management of this data has always been a challenge for healthcare providers.
-Cloud computing has become the go-to option for management of electronic medical records.
+Cloud computing in healthcare has become the go-to option for management of electronic medical records.

 It is advantageous for both patients as well as healthcare providers as it makes the consultation process more seamless and saves valuable time.
 Storing data on the cloud makes gives it remote accessibility and facilitates better collaboration.